AxC1271/RISC-V-CPU/InstructionMemory/README.md

 - Reset: Ensures a known state by resetting the output instruction.

 ## Importance
 An efficient instruction memory design is crucial for optimizing CPU performance, as it directly impacts the speed and accuracy of instruction execution.
-This README provides a structured overview of the instruction memory component, highlighting its role and functionality within the CPU architecture
+This README provides a structured overview of the instruction memory component, highlighting its role and functionality within the CPU architecture.